ropensci/hydroscoper/README.md

 Example
 -------

-This is a basic example which shows you how to solve a common problem:
+This is a basic example which shows you how to download data from the Hydroscope:

 ``` r
 ## basic example code